Personal Load Carrying Equipment: Configuration

 The initial basis of the PLCE webbing system is the belt; it features two D-rings at the back to attach to the shoulder harness, and many rows of narrow vertical slots sewn into the fabric.
 Two or more front pouches (ammunition or utility) attach to the belt; these have belt loops and feature T-Bar plastic tab attachments to provide more stability and security when connected to the belt.
 Every major component of the PLCE webbing system features two T-Bar plastic tab attachments.

 The six-point shoulder harness attaches to the two D-rings on the belt and the two A-rings on each front pouch chosen.
 This benefits the distribution of weight and allows for a more comfortable carry, than provided with the use of a four-point shoulder harness.
 Pouches that are to be worn on the back (field pack, utility, water bottle, respirator, wire cutter, entrenching tool) attach to the belt using the same loop and tab system.

-The detachable side pouches of a Bergen (Pouch, Side, Rucksack, DPM, IRR) can be attached to the dedicated shoulder harness (Yoke, Pouch Side, Rucksack, DPM, IRR) to construct a day-sack.
+The detachable side pouches of a Bergen (pouch, side, rucksack, DPM, IRR) can be attached to the dedicated shoulder harness (yoke, pouch side, rucksack, DPM, IRR) to construct a day-sack.

 Scaling

-In 1997, the Defence Clothing & Textile Agency (DCTA) had decided that Type 90 Pattern (Infantry) equipment was to be scaled and issued in the following capacity.
+In 1997, the Defence Clothing and Textile Agency had decided that the issue of 1990 pattern (infantry)-type PLCE to individual soldiers was to be scaled as follows: